Experienced BUI Attorney in Minneapolis

 There is perhaps no other crime that Minnesotans are more susceptible to than boating while intoxicated (BWI).
 With some of the world's cleanest and most picturesque lakes, it's only natural residents and visitors alike would seek to enjoy the water whenever summer rolls around.
 Unfortunately, this also means the potential for BWI arrests is at an all-time high this time of the year.

-If you or someone you love was recently arrested and charged, the absolute best thing you can do in this situation is to get in touch with a Minneapolis BWI lawyer from our firm as soon as possible.
-Doing so can help ensure that your best interest and rights are secure throughout the process and potentially work to clear your name or avoid the more severe penalties associated with these charges.
+If you or someone you love was recently arrested and charged, the absolute best thing you can do in this situation is to get in touch with a Minneapolis BUI lawyer from our firm as soon as possible.
+Doing so can help ensure that your best interests and rights are secure throughout the process and potentially work to clear your name or avoid the more severe penalties associated with these charges.
+Engaging a knowledgeable attorney early in your BWI circumstances allows for a more thorough investigation of the arrest details and any procedural missteps by law enforcement.
+Effective legal representation may also aid in negotiating alternative resolutions that could minimize the impact on your life.

 Just as they do with driving under the influence (DUI) charges, Minnesota statutes establish illegal operating standards if you are piloting a watercraft.
 Whereas the former involves operating a vehicle on "land," boating while intoxicated occurs when you operate a boat, patrol watercraft, seaplane, sailboat, water skiing device, or anything else at your disposal on the waterways and are above the legal blood alcohol content (BAC) readouts.